Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 John Aler (Tenor)

-John Aler has made over fifty recordings.
-Soon to be released is an Arabesque Recording of Haydn's opera L'Isola disabitata with the Padua Chamber Orchestra conducted by David Golub.
-Recent releases include Adolphe Adam's Le Toreador under Richard Bonynge with the Welsh Opera Orchestra for Decca; Berlioz Te Deum with the Voices of Ascension Chorus and Orchestra for Delos International; a solo collection on Delos entitled "Songs We Forgot to Remember"; the Glyndebourne Opera recording of The Merry Widow on EMI; a collection of songs by Berlioz for Deutsche Grammophon and Stravinsky's Pulcinella and Renard, with the Saint Paul Chamber Orchestra and Hugh Wolff for Teldec.
+John Aler made over fifty recordings.
+One of the later releases was an Arabesque Recording of Haydn's opera L'Isola disabitata with the Padua Chamber Orchestra conducted by David Golub.
+Recent releases included Adolphe Adam's Le Toreador under Richard Bonynge with the Welsh Opera Orchestra for Decca; Berlioz Te Deum with the Voices of Ascension Chorus and Orchestra for Delos International; a solo collection on Delos entitled "Songs We Forgot to Remember"; the Glyndebourne Opera recording of The Merry Widow on EMI; a collection of songs by Berlioz for Deutsche Grammophon and Igor Stravinsky's Pulcinella and Renard, with the Saint Paul Chamber Orchestra and Hugh Wolff for Teldec.

 Contributed by